Headshot Guide: Tips and Prep

 What happens afterwards?

 Well, the good news is, that’s what we’re here for, and you’re in good hands.
-Whether this is your first Portrait Session or you’re a seasoned veteran we take the worry out of Headshot Photography, and let you shine (you’ll probably even enjoy yourself)!
+Whether this is your first time in front of a camera, or you’re a seasoned veteran we take the worry out of Headshot Photography, and let you shine (you’ll probably even enjoy yourself)!

 What can I expect?